Ahmed Muradbegović: Professional career

 In 1921, Muradbegović became a member of the Croatian National Theatre in Zagreb and an assistant to the theatre director Branko Gavella.
 He later became a drama teacher and professor at the First Grammar School (Prva realna gimnazija).

-During World War II, he worked as the manager of the Sarajevo National Theatre (known as the Croatian State Theatre in Sarajevo between 1941–45), for which he was legally tried.
+During World War II, he worked as the manager of the Sarajevo National Theatre (known as the Croatian State Theatre in Sarajevo between 1941 and 1945), for which he was legally tried.
 After receiving amnesty, he was appointed correspondent for the Cooperative Union in Gradačac.

 In 1947, he was transferred to the City National Theatre in Tuzla where he led the drama section known as the "Mitar Trifunović Učo" and participated in the founding of the National Theatre Tuzla.

-In the "Učinoj" drama section, Muradbegović directed the comedy Prosidba i Zelena grana (Propsal and Green Branches).
+In the "Učinoj" drama section, Muradbegović directed the comedy Prosidba i Zelena grana (Proposal and Green Branches).
 In the National Theatre, he directed Duboko je korijenje (Deep Roots, 1949), Sumnjivo lice (Suspicious Face, 1950) and Hasanaginica (1950).
 He also directed some of his own works such as Rasemin sevdah (1952) and Majka (Mother, 1953).

 Muradbegović moved to Dubrovnik, Croatia in 1954 and became a director and artistic director of the National Theatre there.
 He participated in the launch of the Dubrovnik Summer Festival.

 Between 1956 and 1960, he was Director of Drama in the Banja Luka National Theatre.
 In 1960, he retired and moved to Dubrovnik, where he spent the rest of life.